 Electrical Wiring Parts and Materials: Electrical parts and materials for the Switch should be approved for the specific project and compliant with local and national electrical codes.

-Electrical Codes and Inspections: Installing or changing home electrical wiring should be done according to local and national electrical codes as adopted in Mesa, Arizona.
+Electrical Codes and Inspections: Installing or changing home electrical wiring should be done according to local and national electrical codes as adopted in Arizona.
 A permit and inspections may also be required.

-Adding a Light Switch for a New Light Fixture
+Wiring a Light Switch for a New Light Fixture

 This electrical wiring project is about adding a light switch for a new under cabinet light to the wiring of an existing light switch.

 From what you have described, the switch box that you wish to connect to does not have a neutral wire.
 The two wires in the switch box is basically a loop of the power wire for the existing light fixture, which brings the circuit power wire to the switch and then returns the power from the switch to the light fixture when the switch is turned on.

 Wiring for a New Under Cabinet Light Fixture

 For this project, a separate power source must be provided for the new under cabinet lights where the circuit wires include: the power wire, the neutral wire, and the ground wire.
 A loop of the power wire for the under cabinet light fixture could then be added to a tandem light switch, or a separate light switch.

 Fully Explained Light Switch Wiring Diagrams.
 Detailed Electrical Wiring Diagrams and Pictures assist your Home Electrical Projects.

 Complete listing of electrical wire types and parts used for home projects with electrical code information serves as selection guidelines.